"""

 name : str, optional

-which sphere - one of:
+Which sphere to use, one of:

 * 'symmetric362'